Regularity of velocity averages in kinetic equations with heterogeneity: Acknowledgement

 \section{Acknowledgement}

-The research of Darko Mitrovi\'{c} was supported in part by the Austrian Science Fund under project P~35508.
-The research of Kenneth H. Karlsen was supported by the Research Council of Norway under project 351123 (NASTRAN).
+The research of ME is supported by the Croatian Science Foundation (UIP-2025-02-1337).
+The research of KHK is supported by the Research Council of Norway (351123/NASTRAN), and that of DM is partly supported by the Austrian Science Fund (P~35508).